 After obtained his PhD degree A. Ferreira started to work at CENTI (centre for nanotechnology and smart materials) as researcher, where consolidated his knowledge in project development.

-At the end of 2008 A. Ferreira started his Post Doc (2008-2014) at University of Minho in bioreactors optimization.
+At the end of 2008 A. Ferreira started his Post Doc (2008-2014) at University of Minho and FEUP in bioreactors optimization.
 The aim of this project was to explore and optimize the hydrodynamic and mass transfer process in different bioreactors (bubble column, air-lift and oscillatory baffle reactors), operating with multiphase systems.
 The main achievement of this study was an improved apparatus for mixing intensification of multiphase systems, which can operate in continuous or batch mode.
 Due to its characteristics reagent requirements and waste are significantly reduced, as well as the operating costs, compared to the common reactors, like continuous stirred tank reactor (CSTR) and the “conventional” oscillatory flow mixing (OFR).
 Two patents associated to this novel apparatus are under evaluation process.
 This technology has been explored for continuous crystallization of different compounds, as proteins, active pharmaceutical ingredients (API), among others.

 In the period of 2009 to 2012, in parallel with his Post-Doc research, Ferreira worked as lecturer of chemistry and organic chemistry at Faculty of Engineering, University of Porto with a score of 4 in 5.

 Ferreira is (co)-author in more than 60 publications (see publication list) including two patents.

 Since his PhD, Ferreira completed the co-supervision of 1 Post-Doc, 1 PhD student, 6 Master students, and 4 foreign students from different programs.
-At the moment is co-supervisor of 1 Post-Doc, 1 PhD student and 2 Master students.
-During his career Ferreira got different recognitions and awards, like: best student award – University of Beira Interior (2001); PhD fellowship - FCT (2003); Post-Doc fellowship – FCT (2008, 2014); and Frank Chapman Memorial Award - Sugar Ind.
+At the moment is co-supervisor of 1 Post-Doc, 2 PhD student and 2 Master students.
+During his career Ferreira got different recognitions and awards, like: best student award – University of Beira Interior (2001); PhD fellowship - FCT (2003); Post-Doc fellowship – FCT (2008, 2014); Frank Chapman Memorial Award - Sugar Ind.
 Tech.
 (2012); and nomination to the award Inovação Tecnológica da U.Porto'17 (2017), and Scientific recognition award - FEUP (2018).